Koltur: History

-Archaeological excavations have found that barley has been cultivated on the island as far back as 800-900AD, in the early Viking age.
-And it has been cultivated up to near modern times, as straw from Koltur was considered the best for thatching, because there are no mice in the island to diminish the quality of the straw.
+Archaeological excavations have found that barley has been cultivated on the island as far back as 800–900AD, in the early Viking age.
+It continued to be cultivated up to near modern times, as straw from Koltur was considered the best for thatching, because there are no mice in the island to diminish the quality of the straw.
+All peat for fuel had to be cut at Syðradal and Fossdal on Streymoy or later in Skopun, Sandoy, and then transported by boat back to Koltur where it was stored in houses at Gróthústanga.

 There have been two settlements on the islands, Heima í Húsi and Norðuri í Gerði.
 There is a story that the two families who lived there couldn't agree about anything and never helped each other with anything, this went on for generations and in the end, it was forgotten what the original argument was about.
 Though the place-name Trætumørkin, hints at the argument being about a parcel of land.

-All peat for fuel had to be cut at Syðradal and Fossdal on Streymoy or later in Skopun, Sandoy, and then transported by boat back to Koltur where it was stored in houses at Gróthústanga.

-Heima í Húsi is the older settlement, and it contains two farms, Niðri í Húsi and Uppi í Búð, and it is thought it is the original settlement on the island.
-The buildings are remarkably well preserved, and although they have had running repairs through the centuries there has been very little modernization compared to the rest of the country, and thus give a great insight into how people have lived in the past.
+Heima í Húsi is the older settlement and it is thought it is the original settlement on the island.
+It contains two farms: Niðri í Húsi and Uppi í Búð, The buildings are remarkably well preserved, and although they have had running repairs through the centuries there has been very little modernization compared to the rest of the country, and thus give a great insight into how people have lived in the past.

-Norðuri í Gerði is a younger settlement, but the old buildings here are in much worse condition, though in the Jarðarbókini from 1584 it is confirmed that this settlement already had been built by then.
+Norðuri í Gerði is newer than Heima í Húsi, but its old buildings are in much worse condition.
+Though in the Jarðarbókini from 1584 it is confirmed that this settlement already had been built by then.
 This is the location of the only inhabited house today.

 In 1890 there were 42 people living on the island, spread over 6 families.
 1954 was the last time anyone was buried in the cemetery.
 The cemetery lies some 600 metres to the north-east of the settlement of Norðuri í Gerði; the isolation from the settlement is said to be due to its being haunted, as it could often go long stretches of time before a priest came to the island to throw earth on the grave, and put the dead properly to rest according to custom.